qstevens/UBC-Web-Scraper/README.md

 # UBC-Web-Scraper

-A Webscraper for courses.ubc.ca which stores scraped information on a database (tbd).
+Scrapes the UBC Courses website for information on all Subjects, Courses, and Sections.

+Information is stored in a MongoDB collection.